 At St Clement's School we have an "open door" policy of always welcoming parental input.
-We believe, the most important relationship in the school's educational partnership is the relationship between the parent/carer, school and the child.
+We believe the most important relationships the school have are between the parent/carer, school and the child.
 Any discussions about any aspect of a child's progress or development should start with the class teacher.
 Parents of all children are invited to parents' evenings twice annually and receive a written report of their child's progress termly.
 If a child is identified as requiring support that is over and above what is ordinarily available the parents are informed of the need and how it will be worked towards.
 If it is identified that a child needs to be referred to an external agency the parents are always informed and a signature of consent is required.
-If a child is referred to an Educational Psychologist the parents view and experience of the child is always incorporated into the process.
+If a child is referred to an Educational Psychologist the parental view and experiences of the child are always incorporated into the process.